 - Offering online and in-person courses, Flatiron School has tracks in software engineering, as well as UX design, data science, and cybersecurity analytics.

 - SoloLearn, freeCodeCamp, and W3Schools are free alternatives for people looking to learn programming languages.

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 Holberton School is a bootcamp for people who are interested in learning how to become a software engineer.
 At Pathrise, job-seekers in our program should already have a background in their field of interest so that they can participate fully in our workshops, which prepare students for the questions they will see in their technical interviews.

 All of our workshops and sessions are live, as well as recorded, so fellows can review them afterwards and continue learning.
-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by fellows.
+Our program is flexible.
+There are only 4 hours of group sessions per week and fellows can schedu;e 1-on-1 sessions as needed.
 We personalize our curriculum to target each fellow’s specific needs.
 We also offer an ISA so fellows don’t need to pay anything until they land a job they love and start working.
 Plus, we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.